-As weather warms up and vaccination rates rise, it’s been really fun to get out and about to resorts again this summer.
-We’ve hiked at Powder Mountain, wandered around Snowbasin, spent the day at Snowbird, played disc golf at Brighton, and stayed a couple nights at Solitude.
+It’s been really fun to get out and about to resorts again these last couple summer.
+We’ve hiked and biked at Powder Mountain, wandered around Snowbasin, spent the day at Snowbird, played disc golf at Brighton, and stayed a couple nights at Solitude.

 Over and over again, I’ve been surprised at the utility of one simple thing: QR codes.